thegreenwebfoundation/grid-aware-websites/README.md

 {
     "status": "success",
-    "gridAware": boolean, // A flag indicating if grid aware changes should be applied "region": "DE" // The zone ID of the region you'd like to get grid intensity data for "data": {
+    "gridAware": boolean, // A flag indicating if grid aware changes should be applied "region": "DE" // The country code of the region you'd like to get grid intensity data for "data": {
           "mode": "renewables", // The energy source being used "minimumPercentage": 95, // The minimum percentage for that energy source before grid-awareness is set to true,